vonglasow/atoum-documentation/source/en/start_with_atoum.rst

 Installation
 ************

-If you want to iuse it, simply download the latest version.
+If you want to use it, simply download the latest version.

 You can install atom from several ways: